 It is important to continue raising awareness about Autism and providing support for individuals and families affected by the disorder.

-We at Illinois Autism Center strive to promote awareness and support for individuals with Autism in the state of Illinois and all over the state.
+We at Illinois Autism Center strive to promote awareness and support for individuals with Autism in the state of Illinois.